mohammmadshubair/mohammmadshubair/README.md

 - 👋 Hi, I’m @mohammmadshubair
 - 👀 I’m interested in c language and c++ and javascript
-- 🌱 I’m currently learning apna college
+- 🌱 I’m currently learning in apna college
 - 💞️ I’m looking to right content
-- 📫 How to reach me ...
+- 📫 please answer my questions about coding

 <!---
 mohammmadshubair/mohammmadshubair is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.